pmich/bartendro/docs/dispenser.md

  * Header: 2 characters, always 0xFF 0xFF
  * Packet body, which is 7 bit data escaped, 10 bytes long

-This packet body ust be encoded into 7 bit data, so that the MSB of any data in the packet will never be set.
+This packet body must be encoded into 7 bit data, so that the MSB of any data in the packet will never be set.
 This allows the dispenser to clearly identify a packet header, which is the only data to ever have the MSB set in an entire packet.
 For details on how to encode data to 7 bits, please see firmware/common/pack7.c[|h].